Kamikouchi-lab/YORU/README.md

     - (torch, torchvision and torchaudio will be installed.)

-6. Run YORU in command prompt or Anaconda prompt.
+6. Run YORU in the command prompt or Anaconda prompt.

     ```
     conda activate yoru